angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 Astro, Next.js, SvelteKit: they all let you choose how your pages are written to disk.
 Angular doesn't.

-And static sites are great: no server to run, no server to patch, hosting is literally free, and a CDN serves your pages to the whole world and scales like a beast.
+And static sites are great: hosting is literally free, and a CDN serves your pages to the whole world and scales like a beast.
 That's why the websites of Angular.Schule and the Angular book are prerendered static sites.

 Prerender your app, deploy it to a static host (for example GitHub Pages, Cloudflare Pages or Firebase Hosting), and take a look at the network tab: every direct visit starts with a redirect to the same URL with a trailing slash, and a moment later the Angular router quietly removes the slash again.